Holic75/Baldurs-gate-dnd-3.5/README.md

 - Iwd Poison spell now deals 1 poison damage per 6 levels of the caster per second
 - Duration of Defensive Harmony was increased to 1 round/level and it now gives + 4 AC bonus in all games
 - Duration of Negative Plane Protection was increased to 5 round/level
-- Most items and spells that were setting character stats to certain values not give a bonus instead
-- Character stat bonuses from items and spells are no longer cumultive (except Righteous might STR bonus)
-- Belt of Fortitude now gives permanent bonus to Constitution

 ### New Spells